microsoftgraph/angular-excelstarter-sample/README.md

-# Microsoft REST Calendar Event and Excel Sample for Angular 4
+# Microsoft Graph REST Calendar Event and Excel Sample for Angular 4

 ## Table of contents